Acai31/Pong-Game/README.md

-# Pong-Game
+# Pong
- My Remix of the Classic Pong Game
+My Remix on the classic Pong game from freeCodeCamp's tutorials.